-English as a Second Language-Program Specialist (requires an existing Instructional I certification) Gifted Endorsement Online Teaching Endorsement Reading Specialist STEM Teaching Endorsement
+English as a Second Language-Program Specialist (requires an existing Instructional I certification) Gifted Endorsement Online Teaching Endorsement Reading Specialist STEM Teaching Endorsement Letter of Completion in Coaching Education

 ADMISSION POLICY

 Admission to a graduate program is granted without regard to race, color, national origin, gender, ancestry, age, handicap, marital status, lifestyle or religious creed.
 Admission decisions are based on the applicant's academic abilities and professional disposition reflected in a record sufficiently strong to support confidence that the applicant can participate effectively in the graduate community.